tyroprogrammer/learn-react-app/src/tutorial/07-HandlingEvents.md

 Handling events in JSX is pretty similar to handling events in actual DOM.
-For example if we have a `button` element and we want to pass a event handler for `click` event we can pass a props called `onClick` to the button element.
+For example if we have a `button` element and we want to pass an event handler for `click` event we can pass a props called `onClick` to the button element.

 ```jsx
 function ClickableButton(props){